SheikhAnandee/Global-IT-Masters-Program-Analysis/README.md

 # Global Analysis of On-Campus Computer Science & IT Master's Programs
 # Problem statement
-the goal of this project is to gather information of Computer Science and IT masters program worldwide from [this website.](https://www.mastersportal.com/) <br/>
+This project automates the collection of Computer Science & IT Master’s program information from 35+ countries using Selenium and Undetected-Chromedriver.
+It gathers key details including program name, university, tuition fee, duration, city, country, average rating, review count, and global ranking percentage.
+The final output is a clean, analysis-ready dataset sourced from the [MastersPortal](https://www.mastersportal.com/) website.<br/>
 Later I used the scraped data to explore patterns and insights using an interactive Tableau dashboard. <br/>
 1) Tuition Fee Heatmap across countries and rating categories (excluding Singapore)
 2) Bar Chart of Average Tuition Fee by Country